 - Let the cake cool for at least 30 minutes in the pan before gently loosening the sides of the cake from the pan and inverting it onto a wire rack to cool completely (spray the rack lightly with nonstick spray before inverting the cake to prevent it from sticking as it finishes cooling).

-- To make the glaze, whisk together powdered sugar, ⅓ cup cocoa powder, ¼ tsp salt, vanilla, ¼ cup root beer and 3 TBS butter in a medium-sized bowl.
+- To make the glaze, whisk together powdered sugar, ⅓ cup cocoa powder, ¼ teaspoon salt, vanilla, ¼ cup root beer and 3 TBS butter in a medium-sized bowl.

 - You can adjust the glaze to your taste by thinning it (adding more root beer) or thickening it (by adding more powdered sugar).